buitron/Kickstarter_to_launch_or_not_to_launch/README.md

-# Kickstart and it's Launching Dilema
+# Kickstarter and it's Funding Dilema

 ## Setting
 Kickstarter is crowdsourcing platform where a community of supporters can financially support an idea and/or an organization for the purpose of launching their proposed project.
 According to kickstarter.com "`14 million people` have backed a project, `3.4 billion USD` has been pledged, and `134,115` projects have been successfully funded."